• Home

 If you’re leaving Belize and heading home, you’ll need to make your way back to the Philip S.W.
 Goldson International Airport in Belize City.
 We would recommend driving your rental car to the airport and organising for Dangriga Auto Rentals to collect the car from there.
 The trip should take approximately 2 hours.

 If you’re continuing your travels in Central America, Flores in Guatemala is the most obvious next destination.
-Organise for your rental car to be collected in San Ignacio, before jumping in a taxi to the border at Benque Viejo del Carmen.
+Organise for your rental car to be collected in San Ignacio, before jumping in a bus or taxi to the border at Benque Viejo del Carmen.
 Cross into Guatemala and jump on a colectivo van to Flores.

 If you’d prefer an easier trip from door to door, you can book a direct shuttle from San Ignacio to Flores on Bookaway.